timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 ### Heap: Objects

 Objects are allocated in a heap, which is a large region of memory.
-It’s where dynamically allocated memory lives.
+It's where dynamically allocated memory lives.

 ### (Callback) Queue: async code